theogonic/cronus/docs/index.md

 # Zeus

 ## Introduction
-A list of **Clean Architecture** code generators for *Typescript* and *Rust*.
+Zeus contains a list of **Clean Architecture** code generators for *Rust*, *Typescript*, *OpenAPI*, and more.

 According to one or more configuration files( can be either in YAML (.yml or .yaml) or our DSL(.api) ),  **Zeus** can generate nice and clean business logic related code and glue code for a bunch of different controller layers(HTTP, GraphQL, etc.) powered by different libraries or frameworks.

 === "DSL"